emjakobsen1/security-handin-2/README.md

 # Security hand-in 2

-Security hand-in 2
-(old readme from previous below)
+This demo consists of 3 patients and the hospital communicating in a peer-to-peer environment over a localhost network.

+### Prerequisties

+It is possible you will need 1 or all of the following installed to run the demo:

+- Go

+- gRPC for Go (please see https://github.com/NaddiNadja/grpc101?tab=readme-ov-file#prerequisites for a guide)

+- openSSL

 ##  How to run

- 1. Run `main.go` in 3 separate terminals
+ 1. Run `main.go` in 4 separate terminals

     ```
-    $ go run main.go 0
+    $ go run main.go 0 0
-    $ go run main.go 1
+    $ go run main.go 1 <secret integer>
+    $ go run main.go 2 <secret integer>
-    $ go run main.go 2
+    $ go run main.go 2 <secret integer>
     ```

-It is hardcoded for 3 peers with port 5000, 5001 and 5002.
+It is hardcoded for 4 peers with Hospital port: 5000, Alice: 5001, Bob: 5002, Charlie: 5003.

-2. A peer will create a log.txt in the root directory under the name `logs/peer(*)-log.txt`, with `*` being the bound port.
-Peers log their actions and logical timestamps.
-The critical section is present seperate log in `logs/cs-log.txt`.
-The logs are automatically cleared each time the program starts.
+2. A peer will create a .txt with the events in the logs directory under the name `*-log.txt`, with `*` being the name.